Special Operations Regiment (North Macedonia): History

 On 1 March 1994, Special Forces Unit (6th Squad), called ‘Wolves’ was founded within the Army of Republic of Macedonia for the first time.
 In 1998, the first team formation of the unit was formed and it was renamed into Special Forces Unit.
 In 2001 the unit became a part of CTU (Counter terrorism unit), and after founding SU Command, it became a part of it as a Squad.
 In 2003, the unit was reformed into Special Forces Battalion.

 The forming of this unit has marked the process of becoming professional army for ARM.
 Since the beginning the candidates for joining this unit have been selected through special selection criteria and they are required to be physically and mentally prepared, regardless of the rank.

 Foreign missions

-Special Operations Battalion took part in several peacekeeping missions in Iraq, Afghanistan, Lebanon and Bosnia and Herzegovina.
+Special Forces Battalion took part in several peacekeeping missions in Iraq, Afghanistan, Lebanon and Bosnia and Herzegovina.

 The servicemen of Special Operations Battalion were awarded with a large number of medals of courage, merit and achievement, commendations, and similar awards.